distributedio/titan/proposals/set-design-en.md

 **Implementation steps**

-* First, check if the member is an element of the source set given by the key .
+* First, check if the member is an element of the source set given by the *key* .
 If not, return.
-* Next, check if the member is an element of the target set given by key1.
-If not, add the member to the key1 target set and update the meta information.
+* Next, check if the member is an element of the target set given by *key1*.
+If not, add the member to the *key1* target set and update the meta information.
-* Lastly, delete the member of the key source set and update the meta information.
+* Lastly, delete the member of the *key* source set and update the meta information.

 ### Set-based command processing

 For the set-based command, the most intuitive scheme to calculating intersections, unions and difference sets is to read all members into the memory first.
-Although the performance can be partially improved by using map to do the deduplicating and sorting process, it still meets with the problem of insufficient memory in case of large sets with so many elements.
+Although the performance can be partially improved by using map to do the deduping and sorting process, it still meets with the problem of insufficient memory in case of large sets with so many elements.
 Another idea is based on the merging thought for each member in the set is saved in order in the memory.
 The detailed implementation is as follows.

 #### SUion -- Returns the members of the set resulting from the union of all the given sets.
 ##### Implementation steps